quanweiliu/ReferringSegFra/README.md

     └── output_phrase_val.txt

 ```

+3. modify `args.py`. the key hyperparameters: dataset; mdoel; ck_bert; pretrained_swin_weights;output-dir; resume; refer_data_root; Becasue I fix the data root in `dataset`, you should go to `dataset_refer_bert.py`, `ISPRS_refer_bert.py` or `RefSegRS_refer_bert.py` to modify the dataset root.
+4. modify `./train_SG.py` or `./train.py` wandb api key, use your own wandb, if you don't wnat rely on wandb, you also can remove it.

+## Dependency

+We test our code on the python 3.10 and pytorch 3.71.
+But we think it can be run in most of environments.
+Because we have removed most of the special dependencies.

+Other libraries
+- pip install notebook matplotlib pandas scikit-learn scikit-image spectral h5py tqdm seaborn
+- pip install tokenizers timm thop einops wandb

 ## Training
 We use DistributedDataParallel from PyTorch for training.
 To run on 4 GPUs (with IDs 0, 1, 2, and 3) on a single node:
 ```shell